18 June 1858

 - When she turned 14, Manikarnika was wedded off to Gangadhar Rao, who was the King of Jhansi.
 She was renamed Laxmibai after marriage.

 - In 1851, they had a boy who was named Damodar Rao.
 But he passed away after 4 months.
-The Rani’s husband also died in 1953.
+The Rani’s husband also died in 1853.
 A day before he passed on, Gangadhar Rao adopted a relative’s son Anand Rao (later named Damodar Rao) in the presence of a British official.
-The official was also given a letter stating that Jhansi’s government was to be entrusted to his widow and that his adopted son should be provided all due respect.
+The official was also given a letter stating that Jhansi’s government was to be entrusted to his widow and that his adopted son should be provided with all due respect.

 - However, Lord Dalhousie implemented the Doctrine of Lapse and staked a claim on the territories of Jhansi.